Prince1895/Prince1895/README.md

   ## 👀 **Professional Summary**

-_Passionate web development enthusiast currently pursuing a Bachelor of Technology in Computer Science specilization with DataScience.
+_Passionate web development enthusiast currently pursuing a Bachelor of Technology in Computer Science specilization with DataScience(B-tech(CSE-DS)).
 Focused on full-stack development and mastering data structures and algorithms (DSA) with Java.
 Eager to learn and explore new technologies, enjoying projects that challenge and enhance skills._

 ---